 The effect on LUC from reduced food and feed consumption is similar in other studies using different models.
 The EU Joint Research Center (JRC) performed a comparison of LUC estimates using different models.
 FAPRI, GTAP, and IMPACT models all show a significant reduction in LUC because of the reduced consumption of food and feed.
 For most scenarios the LUC credit ranged from 30 to 50 percent, although there were some scenarios with credits above and below this range.
 The one exception is the LEITAP model, which shows very little reduction in food and feed consumption but also gives much larger LUC estimates than the other models.
 Therefore, it does not appear as if GTAP is assuming a food and feed consumption response that is any different than most other models used to estimate LUC.
 However, it is likely that government policy interventions to hold food prices constant are not captured in the model.
 The overall impact of these policy interventions on food production and consumption is unknown.

-If the models are properly estimating the response of food and feed consumption to price changes induced by biofuel expansion, the potential impacts on human welfare are significant.
-These impacts are estimated in reports published by De Hoyos and Medvedev and by Goklany.
-De Hoyos’s work estimates the price increases and poverty effects from the growth of crop-based biofuels over the time period of 2004 to 2010 due to existing global mandates for corn and sugarcane ethanol and biodiesel (e.g. the Renewable Fuel Standard).
-The modeling suggests that food commodity price increases, occurring in response to biofuel production, are heavily biased toward poorer regions of the world.
-In turn, these price increases are estimated to result in an additional 32 million people falling below the extreme poverty level and an additional 47 million falling below the moderate poverty level for the time period of 2004 to 2010.
-The increase in poverty is concentrated in two regions: South Asia and Sub-Saharan Africa, with by far the greatest impact in South Asia.
-Goklany’s work builds upon De Hoya’s results and develops what he describes as an “exploratory analysis” that provides an “order of magnitude” estimate of death and disease increases in developing countries.
-Goklany estimates 192,000 hunger-related excess deaths in 2010 and 6.7 million Disability Adjusted Life Years (DALYs) lost to hunger-related disease in response to global biofuel expansion between 2004 and 2010.

-We want to be careful to point out that the estimates presented by De Hoyos and Medvedev and by Goklany are relevant to existing crop-based biofuel production levels that are largely mandated by government programs.
-The market signal from the California LCFS to increase production of crop-based biofuels relative to the existing global mandates is expected to be extremely small.
-Moreover, this market signal is expected to diminish over time as second- and third-generation biofuels become commercialized and replace crop-based biofuels as viable alternative fuels within the LCFS.

 As part of the September 2011 interim report prepared for ARB, staff asked Professor Tyner to perform a sensitivity analysis on the effect of food consumption changes on the LUC estimate.
 In addition to model runs using the standard GTAP response of reduced food consumption to price increases resulting from expanded biofuel production, two additional scenarios were run: